 1. Graduation from an accredited high school.
-Acceptance may be granted to students who rank in the upper 30 percent of their graduating class. - A. Graduates from non-accredited institutions (including home-schools) must meet the ACT, CLT, or SAT score requirement below. - B. Non-graduates of high school may submit, in lieu of a high school diploma, a General Education Diploma (GED) certificate.
+Acceptance may be granted to students with a minimum recalculated GPA of 2.75 on a 4.0 scale. - A. Graduates from non-accredited institutions (including home-schools) must meet the ACT, CLT, or SAT score requirement below. - B. Non-graduates of high school may submit, in lieu of a high school diploma, a General Education Diploma (GED) certificate.
 Acceptance will be granted to holders of the GED certificate who meet the ACT, CLT, or SAT score requirement below.
-2. Satisfactory test scores on either the ACT, CLT, or SAT examination.
-The ACT is the preferred test and is offered residually at ETBU for those students unable to take it on a national test date.
-Acceptance may be granted to students who have either a composite ACT score of at least 18 (excluding the writing portion) or a combined score of 970 or above on the Critical Reading and Math sections of the SAT.

-3. Applicants who do not meet one of the admissions standards listed above will be considered for admission by the Admissions Review Board.
+2. The ACT is the preferred test and is offered residually at ETBU for those students unable to take it on a national test date.
+Acceptance may be granted to students who graduated from a non-accredited school or submitted a GED certification who have either a composite ACT score of at least 18 (excluding the writing portion), or a combined score of 62 on the CLT, or a combined score of 970 or above on the Critical Reading and Math sections of the SAT 3.
+Applicants who do not meet one of the admissions standards listed above will be considered for admission by the Admissions Review Board.
 Students must have a complete admissions file (scores, transcripts, etc.) before a review will occur.
 Students admitted by the Review Board may be required to participate in the University Success Program.
 This program will be outlined to students upon acceptance to the University.
 4. Evidence of good character.